-I can’t believe I never shared these photos of making Flia from our trip to Kosovo!
-After sharing about Kosovo's gardens and the crafts we made with a ladies group, they got buried in a file on my computer desktop.
-It's such an unusual dish that we were so privileged to experience that I have to share, even if it is a little late.
+I've been wanting to share these photos of making Flia from our trip to Kosovo.
+After showing you Kosovo's gardens and the crafts we made with a ladies group, this was the other Kosovo thing I wanted you to see.
+It's such an unusual dish that we were so privileged to experience!

 This is repeated many times - we watched Liza labor (and it was a LOT of work) over this for more than an hour.

 The thin dough is made from flour, water, and a milk/yogurt blend (as far as I could understand) and each layer is made in the star pattern, with the following layers filling in the spaces of the previous cooked layers (top right photo in this collage).